Books to Help Kids Handle All Kinds of Uncomfortable Emotions

 We can help kids accept their uncomfortable emotions by using the language of comfortable and uncomfortable — as opposed to good or bad.
 The reason is that children are programmed to avoid “bad,” and we don’t want them to avoid feeling any of the feelings that are part of the human experience.

 Books can be a great tool for connecting and empathizing with all kinds of different emotions.
-As you read these stories, both picture books and chapter books, talk about the feelings of the characters.
+As you read these stories, talk about the feelings of the characters.
 Model curiosity.
 Listen.
 See what new emotional intelligence lessons these books can teach you and your children.

 -